What is the job outlook for O&P practitioners?

 Where is the Department of Orthotics and Prosthetics and the MSOP program located?

-The Department of Orthotics and Prosthetics is located 10 miles outside of the main LLU campus in Mentone, CA. In September 2019 we opened our doors to the inaugural cohorts to begin learning in out 36,000 sq-ft space.
+The Department of Orthotics and Prosthetics is located 10 miles outside of the main LLU campus in Mentone, CA. In September 2019 we opened our doors for students to begin learning in our 36,000 sq-ft space.
 View this video for more details.

 Do I need to have a bachelor’s degree to apply to the MSOP program?